Everything you should know about EDM marketing

 - offering them a free ebook or webinar in exchange for emails,

-- adding a pop up on your business website or landing page,
+- adding a pop up on your business website or on each of your WordPress landing pages,

 - inviting visitors of your business site to your newsletter.